GM Cadillac chief outlines plan for fewer sedans, more electrics

 That has forced GM to order layoffs at two Michigan factories that build Cadillac cars, and raised questions about the long term future of the plants.

-"We have to rebalance our sedan" portfolio, Johan de Nysschen told Reuters in interview, offering new details about the strategy.
+"We have to rebalance our sedan portfolio," Johan de Nysschen told Reuters in interview, offering new details about the strategy.

 Cadillac will not directly replace the current XTS, CTS or ATS sedans when they end their life cycles in 2019, he said.
 Instead, Cadillac will use a single new car called the CT5 to appeal to consumers shopping for sedans priced between $35,000 and $45,000.
 New versions of the CT6 sedan will be offered to customers who want a larger car starting at $50,000.